-Securities Law Information.
-The sale or disposal of Shares acquired under the Plan may be subject to certain restrictions under Philippines securities laws.
+The Participant should also note that the sale or disposal of Shares acquired under the Plan may be subject to certain restrictions under Philippines securities laws.
 Those restrictions should not apply if the offer and resale of Shares takes place outside of the Philippines through the facilities of a stock exchange on which the Shares are listed.
-The Shares are currently listed on the NASDAQ Global Select Market ("NASDAQ").
+The Shares are currently listed on NASDAQ.
 The Company's designated broker should be able to assist the Participant in the sale of Shares on NASDAQ.
 If the Participant has questions with regard to the application of Philippines securities laws to the disposal or sale of Shares acquired under the Plan the Participant should consult with his or her legal advisor.